Huntthee/cpnt260-a3/README.md

-# Image Gallery README
+# JavaScript Powered Responsive Image Gallery README

-### Project 3 for CPNT260
+### Project 2 for CPNT262
 **This Image Gallery was built and maintained by Michael Allison** *&copy; 2021*

-The purpose of this image gallery is to showcase my knowledge and understanding of flexbox when used to tile cards/images on a website.
+The purpose of this image gallery is to showcase my knowledge and understanding of JavaScript so far!

+The Images are all placed as objects in the images array, with one forEach loop creating and populating all the HTML elements.
+The forEach loop starting on line 99.

 All images have been sourced from [Lorem Picsum](https://picsum.photos/).